XEZ1/PacmanMDP/README.md

 # Pac-Man MDP Solver

 ## Introduction
-This repository contains the `MDPAgent` for the classic Pac-Man game, implementing a Markov Decision Process (MDP) solver designed to optimize Pac-Man's navigation and ghost evasion strategies.
-This solver calculates the best moves for Pac-Man based on reward maximization under the game's uncertain dynamics.
+This repository contains the `MDPAgent` for the classic Pac-Man game, implementing a Markov Decision Process (MDP) solver designed to optimise Pac-Man's navigation and ghost evasion strategies.
+This solver calculates the best moves for Pac-Man based on reward maximisation under the game's uncertain dynamics.
 It's built to integrate with the Pac-Man AI framework from UC Berkeley's AI course, operating specifically with Python 2.7.

 ## Prerequisites
 - Python 2.7